 The District will comply with all assessment requirements for students with disabilities mandated by federal and state law, including the Individuals with Disabilities Education Act (IDEA).

 Participation

-In order to achieve the purposes of the student assessment program and comply with state and federal law, the district requires all enrolled students to participate in all applicable aspects of the district assessment program, including statewide assessments.
+In order to achieve the purposes of the student assessment program and comply with state and federal law, Clayton students participate in all applicable aspects of the District assessment program, including statewide assessments.

 District Assessment Plan